wikicore/database/mysql/basic-concepts/README.md

 ## Or and And

-Retorna tuplas onde a condição for verdadeira:
+Retornar tuplas onde a condição for verdadeira:
 ```sql
 SELECT * FROM sales_tb
 WHERE price = 3.99 OR name = '1kg of apples';